 Kane’s brace in the final game of the season meant that he scored in 26 different Premier League matches across 2022-23, equalling the all-time Premier League seasonal record set by Andy Cole in 1993-94, but setting a new record in a 38-game season in the competition.

-With his Spurs future in doubt, these may be the final goals he ever scores for the club – even maybe the Premier League.
-As it stands, Kane’s 30 goals in 2022-23 takes him within 47 of Alan Shearer’s all-time competition record of 260.
-If he stays in England, there’s every chance that record will be broken within the next two seasons.
+After moving to Bayern Munich in August 2023, these may be the final goals he ever scores for the club – even maybe the Premier League.
+As it stands, Kane’s 30 goals in 2022-23 took him to within 47 of Alan Shearer’s all-time competition record of 260.
+With Kane now bothering Bundesliga defences in 2023-24 and beyond, Shearer’s record looks safe… for now.